HIV and Women (Based on Assigned Sex at Birth)

 Sometimes a woman’s HIV treatment regimen may change during pregnancy.
 Women and their health care providers should discuss whether any changes need to be made to an HIV treatment regimen during pregnancy.

-PrEP for women
+PrEP and PEP for women

 Pre-exposure prophylaxis (PrEP) is HIV medicine taken to reduce the chances of getting HIV infection.
 PrEP is used by people who do not have HIV but are at high risk of being exposed to HIV through sex or injection drug use.